salnhan/rockon-blog/source/_posts/typo3-header-comment.md

 ...
 </body>
 </html>
-{%endcodeblock}
+{% endcodeblock %}

 you can define it in TypoScript config

-{%codeblock Custom header comment lang:typoscript %}
+{% codeblock typoscript page config lang:typoscript %}
 config {
     headerComment (
 Your custom comment here